schellingerhout/schellingerhout.github.io/_posts/2017-07-24-getting-started-with-r3.md

 I could also have used `predicted_precipitation[predicted_precipitation > actual_precipitation]`, but sometimes readability trumps short code.

-From your new found knowledge, can you predict the result of the following
+From your new found knowledge, can you predict the result of the following?

 ```R
 cincinnati_rainfall[c(T,F)]
 ```
+Do you understand why you got the result?
+If not, please re-read the section above, or post in the comment section below.

+I will cover other ways to use the `[]`Extract\Replace operator in the next post.

 ## Vector functions